-Taken from – Large Installation Protection Summary Technical Specifications – By Darwin N. Sletten, P.E.
+Taken from – Large Installation Lightning Protection Summary Technical Specifications – By Darwin N. Sletten, P.E.

 For over 40 years LEC has been providing Lightning Protection solutions by installing Dissipation Array Systems (DAS) to prevent lightning related damage to sites varying in size from a single tower to an area close to 1.5 square kilometers.